 Companies can adopt different ways to track and report financial information to the stakeholders.
-While in the United States, the companies follow the US GAAP (Generally Accepted Accounting Principles) method of accounting, there are instances when companies adopt non-GAAP standards as well to report their financial information.
-Some companies, on the other hand, prefer to report the financial statement both ways.
+While in the United States, the companies follow the US GAAP (Generally Accepted Accounting Principles) method of accounting.
+There are instances when companies adopt non-GAAP standards as well to report their financial information.
+On the other hand, some companies prefer to report the financial statement both ways.
 To better understand GAAP vs non-GAAP, let’s look at each method in detail.

 What is GAAP?

-As per the requirements of SEC (Securities Exchange Commission), companies have to follow the GAAP method of accounting for the consistency in reporting.
-GAAP lays down a uniform set of rules and formats, along with guidelines for item measurement, presentation, disclosure and recognition.
-These are the minimum standards that companies need to include in their financial reports.
+As per the requirements of the SEC (Securities Exchange Commission), companies have to follow the GAAP method of accounting for consistency in reporting.
+GAAP lays down a uniform set of rules and formats and guidelines for item measurement, presentation, disclosure, and recognition.
+These are the minimum standards companies need to include in their financial reports.
 GAAP reports are in-line with the requirements of state and federal agencies.

 What is non-GAAP?

 There is no specific definition of non-GAAP.
 It generally refers to any accounting method that is not GAAP, meaning measures that don’t follow the set standard calculation.
 One may also call non-GAAP as adjusted earnings.

 Companies can report non-GAAP accounting figures, provided they classify them as non-GAAP.
 Also, they must offer reconciliation between the adjusted and regular results, or we can say explain the difference between GAAP vs non-GAAP figures.

 One of the most popular non-GAAP measures is earnings before interest, tax, depreciation, and amortization (EBITDA).
 Through EBITDA, the analysts understand the operating performance of the company, exclusive of tax, financing, and accounting decisions of the organization.

 EBITDA is calculated as – EBIT +Depreciation +Amortization.